Pseudo-effective and numerically flat reflexive sheaves: Strongly pseudoeffective vector bundles

 A related definitions in the projective case is also widely used in the literature, which is weak positivity in the sense of Nakayama (cf. eg. \cite{Nak} Definition 3.20).
 A torsion free coherent sheaf $\cF$ is weakly positive at $x \in X$ a projective manifold if, for any $a \in \N^*$ and for any ample line bundle $A$ on $X$, there exists $b \in \N^*$ such that $(\mathrm{Sym}^{ab} \cF)^{\lor \lor} \otimes A^b$ is globally generated at $x$, where $(\mathrm{Sym}^{ab} \cF)^{\lor \lor}$ is the double dual of $ab$-th symmetric power of $\cF$.
 A torsion free coherent sheaf is called weak positive in the sense of Nakayama if it is weak positive at some point.
 It is proven in Proposition 7.2 \cite{BDPP} that for a vector bundle $E$ over a projective manifold $X$, $E$ is psef in our strong sense if and only if $E$ is weak positive in the sense of Nakayama.

 Now we give still another equivalent definition of a strongly psef vector bundle.
-The argument is analogous to the one of \cite[theorem 4.1]{Dem92} in the singular setting.
+The argument is analogous to the one of \cite[Theorem 4.1]{Dem92} in the singular setting.
 Intuitively, being strongly psef is equivalent to the existence of ``algebraic" approximation currents.
 Here ``algebraic" means that the approximation can be obtained from the sections of higher degree tensor product of the vector bundle.
 (Of course the sections are local since the global sections on $X$ does not necessarily exist.)
-We construct the appoximation metrics by the Bergman kernel type metrics and use H\"ormander $L^2$ estimate to have the curvature estimates ad hoc.
+We construct approximating metrics by use of a Bergman kernel technique and use a Hörmander type $L^2$ estimate to get the required curvature estimates.
+For the convenience of the reader, we recall the basic $L^2$ estimate that we need.